ics414t3/ics414t3.github.io/index.md

 ### Faculty Page
 Where the list of faculty can be seen by all users.
 They also have a search bar to find professors profiles.
 ![faculty](/assets/images/final/FacultyPageAdmin.png)

 However, only admin and office can add new faculty, as well as download the csv file.
 ![add-faculty.png](/assets/images/final/addingfaculty.png)

  It is noted that edit profile button will only function for the respective faculty user.
 While admin and office can edit faculty profiles indefinitely.

-Overview of the profile page.
 ![faculty-profile.png](/assets/images/final/facultyprofile.png)

 ### Clubs
 Each club has their own page with various information such as meeting times, Discord invites, and more.
 ![clubs.png](assets%2Fimages%2Fm4%2Fclubs.png)

 People with the role of Admin or Office also have the ability of adding clubs.
 ![add-club.png](assets%2Fimages%2Fm4%2Fadd-club.png)